letscontrolit/ESPEasy/docs/source/Plugin/_Plugin.rst

 Plugins
 #######

-Similar to a smartphones "apps" the ESP Easy plugins extends the functionality of the core operating system.
-You can use as many plugins as you available tasks.
+Similar to smartphone "apps" the ESPEasy plugins extends the functionality of the core operating system.
+You can use as many plugins as you have available tasks.

 List of official plugins
 ========================